Ratatouille the Musical: Benefit concert

 On December 9, 2020, it was announced that Seaview Productions would present a filmed concert version of the musical on January 1, 2021, with the event benefitting The Actors Fund.
 The original creators of the TikTok videos, including Jacobsen, Mertzlufft, Christian, Rouse, Pressley and Chamberlin would all participate in the concert, with Six co-creator and co-director Lucy Moss directing.
 Michael Breslin and Patrick Foley adapted the film and TikToks into the musical's libretto, with Mertzlufft serving as music supervisor, Macy Schmidt as Orchestrator, Emily Marshall as music director, and Ellenore Scott choreographing.
 The concert was co-executive produced by Jeremy O. Harris.
 Siswick's poster design was used for the production.
+Live entertainment marketing agency Marathon Digital handled the concert's marketing campaign.

 At the end of December, the cast was announced, including Wayne Brady as Django, Tituss Burgess as Remy, Kevin Chamberlin as Gusteau, Andrew Barth Feldman as Linguini, Adam Lambert as Emile, Priscilla Lopez as Mabelle, Ashley Park as Colette, André De Shields as Anton Ego, Owen Tabaka as Young Anton Ego, and Mary Testa as Skinner.
 Ensemble members included Adrianna Hicks, Cori Jaskier, Raymond J. Lee, John Michael Lyles, Courtney Mack, Mallory Maedke, JJ Niemann, Samantha Pauly, Talia Suskauer, Anna Uzele, Nikisha Williams, and Joy Woods.
 The 20-piece all-female, majority women-of-color Broadway Sinfonietta orchestra performed the music.
 The concert featured cameo appearances from ABC News reporter Sandy Kenyon as the TV news anchor who announces Gusteau's death and A Strange Loop's Larry Owens as a news reporter.
 Breslin and Foley also cameo as reporters.

 A sneak peek performance of one of the new songs written for Remy in the concert, "Remember My Name", was released on December 30, 2020.
 The preview was performed by Mertzlufft, who adapted the song with Kate Leonard from Jacobsen's original "Ode to Remy" and is the "I Want" song of the concert.
 A virtual red carpet pre-show was held on the day of the performance, hosted by Kristolyn Lloyd (Dear Evan Hansen) and Luka Kain (South Pacific, Saturday Church).
 Tickets to the performance was sold on a "contribute what you can" basis, ranging from US$5 to US$100 each.
 On January 9, 2021, it was announced that an encore presentation of the musical would be streamed for free on TikTok, with donations to the Actors Fund encouraged, on January 10, 2021.
 The performances raised over $2 million for The Actors Fund and featured a 350,000 total viewers.